thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 - The system will accept a game format to so that game states can be read and moves can be made by the AI.
 - The system can accept new game states and analyses the game state to produce a move.
-- The system will return the move it wishes to play so that the game state can be updated.
+- The system will return a move vector containing the information about the move it wishes to play so that the game state can be updated.
+This move vector is to be processed by the user.

 ## Non-functional requirements.